Scottish Rite Scholarships

 Scholarships are for full-time undergraduate students enrolled at an accredited college or university.
 Upon award, scholarships will continue for 4 years or graduation, whichever comes first, as long as the recipient maintains a cumulative grade point average is at least a B (3.0 on 4.0 GPA scale) or a 2.75 GPA for the Abbott Scholarship.

 Transcripts validating overall GPA must be uploaded to your online portal at the end of each grading period.
 Failure to upload these documents will cause Scholarship termination.

-Scholarship awarded will be forwarded to the student’s college or university to be credited to his/her account.
+Scholarship awarded will be forwarded directly to the student’s college or university and are credited to his/her account

-This application, official high school or college transcript, and letters of recommendation must be received by April 1st of the year in which the application is made.
-The aforementioned documents will become the property of the Scottish Rite.
+This online application, official high school or college transcript, and letters of recommendation must be uploaded no later than March 1st of the year in which the application is made.

 Grand Lodge of A.F. & A.M. of Illinois: Masonic relationship is required.
 The applicant must have a father or grandfather who is (or was at the time of his death) a member in good standing as an Illinois Master Mason.
 The applicant does not have to be a resident of Illinois.

 Robert B. Perkins: Masonic relationship is required.
 The applicant must have a father, grandfather, brother, or uncle who is (or was, if deceased) a member in good standing of an Illinois Scottish Rite Valley.
 There is no restriction regarding the recipient’s course of study.